3 Things That Can Happen If Your Air Conditioner Isn't Level

 Air conditioners are typically installed on concrete pads.
-Over time, the pad can crack, shift or sink.
-This can result in malfunctions and even premature replacement.
-Let’s review some of the issues that can happen and how to repair an air conditioner that isn’t level.
+As time passes, the pad can crack, shift or sink.
+This can cause malfunctions and even premature replacement.
+Let’s go over some of the problems that can happen and how to repair an air conditioner that isn’t level.

-Your air conditioner’s compressor is a critical part.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
+Your air conditioner’s compressor is an important part.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
 Once the compressor releases heat under pressure, the refrigerant turns into liquid again.

 The compressor needs oil to run properly.
 If your air conditioner isn’t level, its oil could be distributed unevenly.